Tim Tam: Tim Tam Slam

 The Tim Tam Slam (also known as the Tim Tam Shotgun, Tim Tam Bomb, Tim Tam Explosion, Tim Tam Bong and Tim Tam Suck) is the practice of drinking a hot beverage through a Tim Tam.
-Opposite ends of the Tim Tam are bitten off, one end is submerged in the beverage, and the beverage is sucked through the biscuit as though the Tim Tam itself were a straw.
+The opposite corners of the Tim Tam are bitten off, one end is submerged in the beverage, and the beverage is sucked through the biscuit as though the Tim Tam itself were a straw.
 The crisp interior biscuit is eventually softened and the outer chocolate coating begins to melt, at which point the biscuit is eaten.

-The Arnott's company used the name Tim Tam Suck in a 2002 advertising campaign.
+The Arnott's company used the name "Tim Tam Suck" in a 2002 advertising campaign.

-In February 2019, Arnott's released a 'Slams' branded version of the Tim Tam biscuit.
+In February 2019, Arnott's released a Slams-branded version of the Tim Tam biscuit.

 Similar products

-Apart from Penguins, products similar to Tim Tams have included Woolworths' home brand product "Choccy Slams", the Coles brand "Chocolate Surrenders", Aldi's "Just Divine" line of biscuits under their Belmont Biscuits brand, and various similar "home-brand" products marketed by British supermarkets.
+Apart from Penguins, products similar to Tim Tams have included Woolworths' home brand product Choccy Slams, the Coles brand Chocolate Surrenders, Aldi's Just Divine line of biscuits under their Belmont Biscuits brand, and various similar "home-brand" products marketed by British supermarkets.

-New Zealand's Griffin's Foods manufactures a counterpart to Tim Tams called "Chit Chats".
+New Zealand's Griffin's Foods manufactures a counterpart to Tim Tams called Chit Chats.
 Jumbo supermarkets in the Netherlands sold a counterpart under the name "Dip&Nip Cookies".
-In 2021 Trader Joe's in the United States released their own take on the biscuit, branding them "Aussie-style Chocolate Crème Sandwich Cookies".
+In 2021, Trader Joe's in the United States released their own take on the biscuit, branding them Aussie-style Chocolate Crème Sandwich Cookies.

-In 2003, Arnott's sued Dick Smith Foods over their "Temptin" brand of chocolate biscuits, which Arnott's alleged had diluted their trademark as a similar biscuit to Tim Tams, in similarly designed packaging.
+In 2003, Arnott's sued Dick Smith Foods over their Temptin brand of chocolate biscuits, which Arnott's alleged had diluted their trademark as a similar biscuit to Tim Tams, in similarly designed packaging.
 The case was settled out of court.
 Dick Smith Foods also previously released a Tim Tam clone under the name "TTs".